-The park supports 12 diurnal raptor and 7 breeding owl species.
+The park supports 19 breeding raptor species.
 Additional species use the Yellowstone landscape during migrations and seasonal movements.
 The bird program monitors bald eagles, ospreys, and peregrine falcons.
 Bald eagles and peregrine falcons were previously listed as endangered and threatened species and their monitoring is required by law.
-The osprey is monitored because a food source, the cutthroat trout, declines in Yellowstone Lake.
-Other species that occur in the park such as golden eagles and Swainson's hawks are of growing conservation concern throughout their ranges in the United States.
+The osprey is monitored because a food source, the cutthroat trout, declined in Yellowstone Lake.
+Other species that occur in the park such as golden eagles and Swainson’s hawks are of growing conservation concern throughout their ranges in the United States.

 Yellowstone Raptor Initiative